|July 10, 2017||09:00 (EST)||1||$695.00||Register|

 - Process tools, including DeBono’s thinking hats, rules of work, and facilitation skills

 How to Control a Meeting

-Participants will explore types of difficult dynamics and solutions in a group exercise.
+- Types of difficult dynamics and solutions in a group exercise

 A Plan for Success

 - Create an action plan for areas of weakness identified in their pre-assignment.

 - Final questions and create an action plan.